MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 }
 ```

-Here I have defined an array caled `$data ` and pass to the html view.
+Here I have defined an array caled `$data ` and pass
+ it to the html view.
 Now I have access to those array keys of `$data`.
 So, the view method taking two parameters.
-The first one is a string for the html view location and the second one an array of some data.
-Now go the browser and visit: `/pages`, you see the content inside your html file.
+The first one is a string for the html view location and the second one is an array of some data.
+Now go to the browser and visit: `/pages`, you see the content inside your html file.

-Now let's break down more things.
+Now let's break it down.
 Inside your html file, you have everything including html heading and body.
-Extract from the heading and footer into two files called, `header.html` and `footer.html`.
+Extract from the heading and footer into two different files called, `header.html` and `footer.html`.
 And in the `home.php` file, just leave the content should go in the body of the html file.

 Now update the controller code like this:
 ```php